Here we are homemade gel candles that burn beautifully, they are wonderfully decorative and also make great gifts.

 Also, if you are going to use decorative embeds in your candle making a glass container will show these off.

 Next you need to be sure that you have the proper wick.
 There are many types of wicks, and some work better with certain types of wax than others.

 The packaging on wicks should clearly state what kinds of wax they are made for, which will make it a little easier for you to choose the right one.
-There are even brands of wicks that are devoted to gel candles.
+There are even brands of wicks on Amazon that are devoted to gel candles.

 Attaching the wick to the bottom of the glass container you are going to use can be the trickiest part of candle making.
 This is because you have to make sure that the wick is centered and that it is firmly attached to the bottom.